-As indicated in advance to his disciple Narayan, Swami Sri Yukteshwar entered Mahasamadhi on March 9, 1936, at Puri Karar Ashram.
+As indicated in advance to his disciple Narayan, Swami Sri Yukteshwar entered mahasamadhi on March 9, 1936, at Puri Karar Ashram.
 Swami Sri Yukteshwar Giri was sitting in Shambhavi posture on Padmasana as usual.
 He ordered his disciple Narayan to support his chest and waist with both hands.
 The disciple did the same.

 Swami Sriyukteshwar Giri went into a state of deepest samadhi; his body was absolutely calm and stable.
 Then consciously freed himself from his body.
 His disciple Narayan felt a slight pulsation from the chest of his Guru’s body to the Brahmarandhra and also heard a very slow sound that resembled the sound OM.
 Shocked, his disciple Narayan kept massaging his calm body for a long time.

-The astonishing account of his resurrection before Yogananda ji in a Mumbai hotel after his mahasamadhi, recounting his stay in Hiranyaloka and repeatedly appearing before Paramahamsa Hariharananda and other disciples, fills the devotees with spiritual vibrations.
+The astonishing account of his resurrection before Yogananda ji in a Mumbai hotel after his Mahasamadhi, recounting his stay in Hiranyaloka and repeatedly appearing before Paramahamsa Hariharananda and other disciples, fills the devotees with spiritual vibrations.

-His five nuances elevated to excellence – self-control, stability in spiritual practice, deep scriptural understanding, self-surrender, and strict discipline – remain invaluable treasures for Kriya practitioners who wish to ascend towards the Ultimate.
+His five nuances elevated to excellence – self-control, stability in spiritual practice, deep scriptural understanding, self-surrender, and strict discipline – remain invaluable treasures for Kriya practitioners who wish to ascend toward the Ultimate.
 Sri Yukteshwar is considered to be the embodiment of wisdom.